techidaily/site-facebook/source/_posts/6-reasons-why-you-should-delete-facebook.md

  However, one thing is clear: over the years, Facebook has increasingly tried to position itself as a news portal.
 In doing so, it has an obligation to deliver on basic principles like trustworthiness and reliability.

  But the company has failed.
 Yes, Facebook may be trying to tackle misinformation, but nonetheless fake news has prospered.[Is Facebook doing enough](https://www.makeuseof.com/is-facebook-doing-enough-misinformation/) ?
-Not likely, given that[Facebook has also been accused deliberately influencing elections](https://www.makeuseof.com/study-facebook-election-misinformation/) .
+Not likely, given that [Facebook has also been accused deliberately influencing elections](https://www.makeuseof.com/study-facebook-election-misinformation/) .
 It's a troublesome situation.

  If Facebook is your primary source of news, it's time to move on.[You should look elsewhere for trustworthy news delivery](https://www.makeuseof.com/tag/trust-news-sites/) .